Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 Streams Kafka subscriber allows clients to route events published in a Streams topic to an external Kafka topic.

-## Creating a Kafka subscription
+## Create a Kafka subscription

-You can create a kafka subscription by making an HTTP Post request on the following endpoint:
+You can create a kafka subscription by making an HTTP post request on the following endpoint:

 ```
 POST /streams/subscribers/kafka/api/v1/topics/{topicID}/subscriptions
 ```

-The body must contain a JSON kafka subscription configuration as the following example:
+The request body must contain a JSON kafka subscription configuration.
+For example:

 ```json
 {